learning-zone/css-basics/README.md

 ## Q. ***What are media queries?
 How could you apply css rules specific to a media?***

-Media queries are useful when you want to modify your site or app depending on a device's general type (such as print vs. screen) or specific characteristics and parameters (such as screen resolution or browser viewport width).
+Media queries are useful when you want to modify your site or app depending on a device\'s general type (such as print vs. screen) or specific characteristics and parameters (such as screen resolution or browser viewport width).
 It uses the @media rule to include a block of CSS properties only if a certain condition is true.

 **Media Types**